torik42/YaLafi/README.md

 to directory `~/.vim/bundle/ale/ale_linters/tex/`, or a similar location.

 Here is again the [introductory example](#example-html-report) from above.
+Navigation between highlighted text parts is possible with `:lne` and `:lp`.
-On pressing F9, LT's rule ID, the complete message, replacement suggestions, and the problem context are displayed.
+On pressing `F9`, LT's rule ID, the complete message, replacement suggestions, and the problem context are displayed (left with `q`).

 ![Vim plug-in ALE](figs/vim-ale.png)